Health, Safety, and Physical Campus

 DAILY HEALTH PROTOCOLS

 - While on campus, community members are required to wear masks, maintain six feet of physical distance from others at all times, follow all health safety protocols, and practice good hygiene.
-Masks are not required while eating, when given express permission to remove them during intense aerobic activity, or when boarders are alone in their dorm rooms with the door closed.
+Masks are not required while eating, when students are given express permission to remove them during intense aerobic activity, or when boarders are alone in their dorm rooms with the door closed.
 For masks to be compliant with The Hun School dress code, they should be free of slogans, political statements, or any logos larger than 2 inches.

 - Community members must follow all federal, state and local health mandates and quarantines; notify the Health Center if anyone in your household travels outside the tri-state area; and cooperate fully with any contact tracing efforts.

 - While off campus, please avoid any unnecessary risks such as, crowded places, close-contact settings, confined or enclosed spaces.
 Please wear a mask and maintain physical distancing when in public or indoors with anyone outside your immediate household.

 Please contact the health center for questions, to notify us of travel, symptoms, or physician clearance for campus return.

 Contact: email@example.com or call (609) 921 – 7600, extension 2116

 Students and faculty returned to campus in stages this summer and will do so again following any breaks, to allow for proper quarantining, testing, and safety procedures.

 - Day and Boarding faculty, staff, and students are asked to limit travel and unnecessary risk ten days prior to arrival, and observe all local laws and guidelines.

 - Pursuant to the New Jersey Travel advisory, non-transient interstate travel is strongly discouraged at this time.
 Any day student or faculty member returning from out-of-state travel is required to notify the Health Center and quarantine at home for ten days prior to community re-entry.